Whom to Query for What: Adaptive Group Elicitation via Multi-Turn LLM Interactions: Theoretical Results

 \section{Theoretical Results}

-Next, we provide theoretical justification for our approach.
-First, we prove that our two-stage selection algorithm is near-optimal under standard submodularity assumptions.
-Second, we connect the training objective in Eq.~(\ref{eq:pretrain_obj}) to Fact~\ref{fact:definetti}, providing justification for our predictive framework.
+We additionally establish theoretical justification for the proposed approach.
+First, we prove that our two-stage selection algorithm achieves near-optimality under submodularity assumptions.
+Second, we provide justification for training objective in Eq.~(\ref{eq:pretrain_obj}) with Fact~\ref{fact:definetti} in our framework.

-\textbf{Performance guarantee for greedy selection.} The adaptive elicitation strategy in Section~\ref{subsec:testing_inference} requires solving a sequential decision problem: at each round, we select a pair $(R_t, x_t)$ (a subgroup of respondents and a query) to maximize the cumulative information gain over a horizon $T$.
-However, finding the optimal sequence $\{(R_t^*, x_t^*)\}_{t=1}^T$ is computationally intractable due to its combinatorial complexity over both the user set $\mathcal{V}$ and the query space $\mathcal{X}$ as shown in \citet{krause08sensor}.
-We therefore adopt the two-stage greedy algorithm in Section~\ref{subsec:testing_inference} that selects the pair $(R_t, x_t)$ at each step to maximize immediate information gain given the current interaction history.
-To justify this approach, we show that under standard assumptions, both the joint and two-stage greedy strategies achieve near optimal solutions, provably within a constant factor of the optimum.
+\textbf{Near-optimal guarantee for greedy selection.} The adaptive elicitation strategy in Section~\ref{subsec:testing_inference} requires solving a sequential decision problem: at each round, we select a pair $(R_t, x_t)$ (a subgroup of respondents and a query) to maximize the cumulative information gain over a horizon $T$.
+However, finding the optimal sequence $\{(R_t^*, x_t^*)\}_{t=1}^T$ is computationally intractable due to its combinatorial complexity over both the user set $\mathcal{V}$ and the query space $\mathcal{X}$ as shown in \citep{krause08sensor}.
+We therefore adopt a two stage greedy algorithm in Section~\ref{subsec:testing_inference} that selects the pair $(R_t, x_t)$ at each step to maximize immediate information gain given the current interaction history.
+To justify this approach, we show that under standard submodularity and monotonicity assumptions and certain alignment assumption, both the joint and two stage greedy strategies achieve near optimal solutions, provably within a constant factor of the optimum.